-Corrected rural background ($\mu g m^{-3}$) = Uncorrected rural background ($\mu g m^{-3}$) - (A + B + C), where: A is an estimate of the contribution from area source components, derived using the area source contributions from the 2020 modelling (scaled using the ratio of 2020 and 2021 emissions, covid scaling factors applied to 2021 emissions),
+Corrected rural background ($\mu g m^{-3}$) = Uncorrected rural background ($\mu g m^{-3}$) - (A + B + C), where: A is an estimate of the contribution from area source components, derived using the area source contributions from the 2022 modelling (scaled using the ratio of 2022 and 2023 emissions),

-B is the sum of contributions from large point sources based on 2020 modelling,
+B is the sum of contributions from large point sources based on 2022 modelling,

-C is the sum of contributions from small and ETS point sources based on 2020 modelling.
+C is the sum of contributions from small and ETS point sources based on 2022 modelling.

-The correction is applied based on 2020 model results for local area and point sources because calibrated model results for these sources for 2021 are calculated later in the modelling process and rely on a calibration that requires the subtraction of the corrected rural contribution.
-Automatic sites, where available have been used in preference to diffusion tubes as these are considered to be more accurate.
+The correction is applied based on 2022 model results for local area and point sources because calibrated model results for these sources for 2023 are calculated later in the modelling process and rely on a calibration that requires the subtraction of the corrected rural contribution.
+Automatic sites, where available have been used in preference to diffusion tubes as these provide a measurement of NO_x directly and should have lower uncertainty than estimates of NO_x derived from NO2 diffusion tube measurements.
 An interpolation of corrected rural measurement data by Inverse Distance Weighted (IDW) interpolation has been used to map regional background concentrations throughout the UK.

-Figure 4.7 - Rural background NO_x concentrations map with monitoring sites used in the interpolation (annual mean NO_x concentrations for 2021 (μ g m-3, as NO2) are shown below the site name)
+Figure 3.7 Rural background NO_x concentrations map with monitoring sites used in the interpolation (annual mean NO_x concentrations for 2023 (μ g m-3, as NO2) are shown below the site name)

 © Crown copyright.
-All rights reserved Defra, Licence number 100022861 [2023]
+All rights reserved Defra, Licence number 100022861 [2024]

-4.3.5 NOx contributions from local area sources
+3.3.5 NO_x contributions from local area sources

-In the NAEI 2020, NO_x area source emissions maps have been calculated for each source codeactivity code combination using distribution grids that have been generated using appropriate surrogate statistics.
-These NO_x emissions grids are then added together to give SNAP code sector NO_x area source emission grids.
-The full method is described in (Tsagatakis et al., 2022).
-To calculate NO_x area source emission grids for 2021 scaling factors have been used to scale 2020 emissions forwards to 2021 accounting for the impact of the Covid-19 lockdowns, as described in Section 3.3.
-(BEIS, 2020b).
-The 2020 area source NO_x emissions have been mapped using updated distribution grids produced for the NAEI 2020 (Tsagatakis et al., 2022).
+In the NAEI 2022, NO_X area source emissions maps have been calculated for each source code-activity code combination using distribution grids that have been generated using appropriate surrogate statistics.
+These NO_X emissions grids are then added together to give SNAP code sector NO_X area source emission grids.
+The full method is described in (Tsagatakis et al., 2023).
+To calculate NO_X area source emission grids for 2023 scaling factors have been used to scale 2022 emissions forwards to 2023.
+Emissions projections have been provided by the NAEI based on DESNZ EEP 2023 energy and emissions projections (DESNZ, 2023).
+The 2022 area source NO_X emissions have been mapped using updated distribution grids produced for the NAEI 2022 (Tsagatakis et al., 2023).

-The 2021 area source emissions maps have then been used to calculate uncalibrated area source concentration maps for each SNAP code sector.
-With the exception of SNAP sector 3 (combustion in industry), this has been done by applying an ADMS 5.2 derived dispersion kernel to the emission maps to calculate the contribution to ambient concentrations on a 1 km x 1 km receptor grid, from the area source emissions within a 33 km x 33 km square surrounding each receptor.
-Hourly sequential meteorological data from the WRF model in 2021 have been used to construct the dispersion kernels.
-Appendix 5 - Dispersion kernels for the area source model describes these kernels in more detail and explains how they have been calculated.
+The 2023 area source emissions maps have then been used to calculate uncalibrated area source concentration maps for each SNAP code sector.
+With the exception of SNAP sector 3 (combustion in industry) and for the shipping contribution to SNAP 8 (off-road mobile machinery), this has been done by applying an ADMS 6.0 derived dispersion kernel to the emission maps to calculate the contribution to ambient concentrations on a 1 km x 1 km receptor grid, from the area source emissions within a 33 km x 33 km square surrounding each receptor.
+Hourly sequential meteorological data from the WRF model in 2023 have been used to construct the dispersion kernels.

+Appendix 5 Dispersion kernels for the area source model describes these kernels in more detail and explains how they have been calculated.